From borrowing books to downloading newspapers, ebooks and magazines, libraries offer a great free alternative to buying things you’ll only read once.

 The more we use libraries, the more we support them against cuts, then the more likely they’ll survive.
 Which really is a good thing.

-So here you go, nine ways your library can save you money:
+Read on to find out, nine ways your library can save you money.

 1. Borrow free books